Below are a number of questions and answers relating to Alzheimer's disease to help you make sense of what care you might need now and in the future.

 During the course of the disease, proteins build up in the brain to form structures that reduce the effectiveness of healthy neurons, gradually destroying them.
 Over time, this damage spreads to other areas of the brain, including those responsible for processing thoughts and retaining memory.
 This leads to the loss of connections between nerve cells, and eventually to the death of nerve cells and loss of brain tissue.

 The symptoms of Alzheimer’s disease are generally mild to start with, but they get worse over time and start to interfere with daily life.
-The earliest symptoms are usually memory lapses.
+Early dementia signs are usually memory lapses.
 In particular, difficulty recalling recent events and learning new information.

 As Alzheimer’s progresses, communication, reasoning and orientation become more severely affected.
 Alzheimer’s patients can begin to develop behaviours that seem unusual or out of character, including agitation, calling out, repeating the same question, disturbed sleep patterns or aggression.
 The person will need more day-to-day support from those who care for them.